allenai/tango/README.md

 # [AI2 Tango](https://ai2-tango.readthedocs.io/)

-A Python library for orchestrating your machine learning research.
+A Python library for choreographing your machine learning research.

 ⚠️ *Currently in ALPHA and under active devepment* ⚠️